scalasm/docker-notebook/OpimizingDockerImages.md

 !Dockerfile
 ```

+## Shrink images

-# Remove dev dependencies in the image build steps
+Remove dev dependencies in the image build steps: everything that is not used at runtime.

 Change the Dockerfile to perform additional stuff in order to remove unused or temporary dependencies.